EVERSE-ResearchSoftware/RSQKit/pages/tasks/fair_rs.md

 Tools and frameworks exist for assessing software FAIRness:

-- {% tool "fairsoft-evaluator" %}
+- {% tool "fair-rs-evaluator" %}
-- {% tool "fair-software-test" %}
+- {% tool "fair-rs-test" %}
-- {% tool "fair-software-checklist" %} - a self-assessment tool developed by the Australian Research Data Commons (ARDC) and the Netherlands eScience Center
+- {% tool "fair-rs-checklist" %} - a self-assessment tool developed by the Australian Research Data Commons (ARDC) and the Netherlands eScience Center
 - {% tool "howfairis" %} - a command line tool to evaluate a software repository's compliance with the FAIR principles
 - {% tool "codecheck" %} - an approach for independent execution of computations underlying research articles
 - [Common metrics for Research Software][fair-metrics] that may used to assess each of the FAIR4RS principles